Decision-Support-and-OR-Group/Datasets-for-FJSP-with-operation-types/README.md

 make

-# To run the generator type
+# Run the generator with
+./fjsp_gen
 Warning: as fjsp_gen generates several million data files (1mln for each problem size), it will require 40GB of free disk space or possibly more to generate all the files):

-./fjsp_gen